gaggi/yahai/README.md

 	attr your_device webType switch

-Valid values for webType at the moment are thermostate,dimmer, shutter and switch.
+Valid values for webType at the moment are thermostate, dimmer, shutter, switch and button.

 After that you have to set the address of your pgm2 and its port inside of yaHAi.